Artur Magani

 Artur Gugash Magani (born 8 July 1994) is an Albanian professional footballer who plays as a forward for Egnatia.

 Club career

 Shkumbini Peqin

-Magani was the Shkumbini top league goalscorer during the 2014–15 season with nine goals, helping the team to assure the survival.
+Magani was the Shkumbini top league goal scorer during the 2014–15 season with nine goals, helping the team to assure the survival.

 Teuta Durrës

 In June 2015, Magani left his hometown team and signed for Teuta Durrës, joining up his father, who is the coach of the team.
 He was given number 16 for the upcoming 2015–16 season.
 On 30 May 2017, following the end of 2016–17 season in which Magani was below the expectations, he decided to terminate his contract by mutual consent, becoming a free agent in the process.

 Liria

 On 10 July 2017, Magani completed a transfer to Football Superleague of Kosovo club Liria Prizren as a free agent.

 Feronikeli

 On 31 May 2018, Magani completed a transfer to Football Superleague of Kosovo club Feronikeli.